Dotneteer/spectrum-dotnet-engine/book/hw-overview.md

-# ZX Spectrum Hardware Overview
+# The ZX Spectrum 48K Hardware with the Eye of an Emulator Developer

 The following figure is a high-level overview of the ZX Spectrum 48K and contains just enough details to understand how the computer works.